KenKundert/dump/README.rst

 ---------
 Between Duplicity version 0.6.25 and 0.7.05 the way you specify the SSH backend changes.
 Duplicity provides several different implementations of the SSH backend.
-The default in paramiko, however it does not support bandwidth limiting.
+The default is paramiko, however it does not support bandwidth limiting.
 So instead, dump uses the pexpect version.
 In version 0.6.25 the backend was specified with '--ssh-backend pexpect'.
-In version 0.7.05 the it is specified by adding it to the protocol specification for the remote destination, so 'sftp://...' changes to 'pexpect+sftp://...'.
+In version 0.7.05 it is now specified by adding it to the protocol specification for the remote destination, so 'sftp://...' changes to 'pexpect+sftp://...'.